secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/professional-services-delivery-methodology/definition-of-ready/_index.md

 ## Sample Definition of Done (DoD)

-* Code produced (all ‘to do’ items in code completed)
+* Code produced (all 'to do' items in code completed)
 * Code commented, checked in and run successfully
 * Peer reviewed (or produced with pair programming) and meeting development standards
 * Builds without errors